 - Don't just submit the bug and forget about it.
 If a developer takes interest in fixing it, they may ask you for clarifications or more info or files.
 And it may be weeks later, before you get any response.
 Unless you opt out, you'll automatically be notified by email, when there is any activity on bugs you report yourself.
 (So if you're not getting notifications, be sure to check your spam folder.)
 And you can opt in to notifications on any bug that you might be interested in (even if you didn't report it yourself).

 If the bug you report to the bug tracker is not fixed in the next stable release, there may be several reasons.
 Even if you have provided all the info you can, it still may not be enough for developers, to pinpoint the problem, and/or come up with a solution.
 They may need clues or info from other users, on different systems, under different circumstances.
 Or maybe the issue needs more research, or is just a mystery for the time being.
 Or maybe there are more urgent issues at hand, or issues which need to be solved before yours can addressed.
 Some issues may be discussed or debated, or a solution wrangled about, for weeks, or even months.
 Some bugs have been "on the books" for many months, and some even for several years.

 But don't let that discourage you from reporting bugs, if you find them.
 Well documented bugs are valuable and helpful, even if they can't be fixed right away.
 And your input is welcomed and encouraged, if you're interested, and want to help.

 Bug Screenshots and Animations

-Making sure the bug report has the required information can be a problem when dealing with a graphical issue.
-For these you can attach a screenshot or gif animation.
-These visual resources can really help explain what's going wrong in a bug to the developer.
+Making sure the bug report has the required information is very important, when dealing with a graphical issue.
+If you can attach screenshots, SVG files, and/or video or gif animations, they can really help explain what's going wrong in a bug to the developer.